ahmadsamehh/deletethemiddlenote/Readme.md

 So "2" is the index of the element that needs to be deleted from the vector as we already know vectors indexing starts with 0 so index 2 will be the third element in the vector which is 3.

 ## Usage

+1. You MUST have rust installed on your OS.
+2.Clone the repo from github using this command : "gh repo clone ahmadsamehh/deletethemiddlenote".
+3.Open the main.rs file using your text editor and then change the numbers in the node variable you'll find.
-Clone the repo from github and replace the inpuit vector with your own, then let the magic happen 😂.
+4.Save the code and use the "Cargo Run" command in your terminal or cmd and let the magic happens.

-you can use this to clone the project :-

-gh repo clone ahmadsamehh/deletethemiddlenote